threefoldtech/info_grid/src/concepts/tfgrid_by_design.md

 ## Network Units

-Network units are related to the data transmistted over Internet.
-While TFGrid does not provide direct ISP services, elements such as the gateways are drastically related to network.
+Network units are related to the data transmitted over the Internet.
+While TFGrid does not provide direct ISP services, elements such as gateways are clearly related to the network.
 [Gateways](../terraform/resources/terraform_vm_gateway.md) can be used to balance network workloads.
-A deployment could consist of two different gateways with a master and a slave gateway.
-If the master gateway would fail, the slave gateway would take the lead and become master.
-Deploying architecture solutions with gateways in mind can help the system administrator to build reliable solutions.
+A deployment could consist of two different gateways with a master node gateway and a worker node gateway.
+If the master gateway would fail, the worker gateway would take the lead and become the master gateway.
+Deploying solutions with gateways in mind can help system administrators to build reliable solutions.

-It is also possible to deploy Wireguard VPN between different 3Nodes and have them sync their database.
-This provide resilience and redundancy by design.
-[Read more on VPN and synced databases here](../terraform/advanced/terraform_mariadb_synced_databases.md).
+It is also possible to deploy a Wireguard virtual private network (VPN) between different 3Nodes and synchronize their databases.
+This provides resilience and redundancy by design.
+Read more on VPN and synced databases [here](../terraform/advanced/terraform_mariadb_synced_databases.md).

+Let's explore some network components of the ThreeFold Grid.

 ### Reliable Message Bus Relay (RMB-RS)